johngrahamreynolds/johngrahamreynolds/README.md

 👋 Hi, I’m @johngrahamreynolds.
 I finished my <ins>B.S. in Physics, Mathematics at Johns Hopkins University</ins> in May 2020.

-      👱‍♂️🎓📚 I am a Software, Data Engineer at Vanderbilt University Medical Center (Jan.
+      👱‍♂️🎓📚 I am a Software Engineer/Data Engineer at Vanderbilt University Medical Center (Jan.
 2022 -> present), and 〈🌌〉 a mathematical physicist with interests in Quantum Gravity, Quantum Computing, and Pure Mathematics.

 ### See the <ins>Directory</ins> section below for a guide to all the info housed on my page.